droooney/idb-model/README.md

 ##### Model.bulkSave(instances[][, options])

-* instances - instances of the model to save.
+* instances (required) - instances of the model to save.
+* options (optional):
   * options.transaction (optional) - if present, the operation is performed in this transaction.

 ```js
 (async () => {